wilsonrljr/sysidentpy/docs/en/book/9-Validation.md

 In this case, a value supplied through `forecast_horizon` does not replace the length of `X`: `X.shape[0]` determines the number of samples returned, including the initial-condition prefix.

-For NAR models, which have no input `X`, the horizon must be provided through `forecast_horizon`:
+For NAR models, which have no input `X`, the horizon should normally be provided through `forecast_horizon`:

 ```python
 yhat = model.predict(